RLabNYC/Rlab_FaceTracking_fuse/README.md

 * Unreal downloaded here: https://www.unrealengine.com/en-US/get-now/agnostic
 * Python download here: https://www.python.org/downloads/ **scroll all the way to see how to download properly!**
 ### Software versions:
-* Unreal version 4.24
+* Unreal version 4.25
 * Live Link Face app for iOS (Requires iOS 13.0 or later).
 Compatable with iPhone, iPad, and iPod touch.
 * Maya 2018 or 2019
 * Blender 2.83
 * Python 3.8

 This tutorial requires some knowledge of using 3D software and game engine mechanics.
-We will provide more links for beginners that walk you through a more in depth walkthrough.
+We will provide more links for beginners that walk you through a more in depth overview.

 ### This document will be divided up into sections and address the workflow for converting characters for Face Tracking in both MakeHuman and Fuse in parallel.
 1. Exporting Blendshapes from character creator software and importing into Maya